robertsweetman/module_4/mdbook/src/3_data_product.md

 There are a LOT of sources and influences on best practices when it comes to database design, deployment, software engineering and AI/ML.

 **Data Engineering:**
-If we're going to host this solution in the cloud (again) we can look at the Microsoft or AWS well architected framework guides which inform security, reliability, operational scalability and cost-optimisation at the 'cloud' level.
+If we're going to host this solution in the cloud (again) we can look at the Microsoft or AWS well architected framework guides (PageWriter-MSFT, 2023) which inform security, reliability, operational scalability and cost-optimisation at the 'cloud' level.

 These also link to DevOps practices like deploying everything using infrastructure as code tools (bicep, terraform, pulumi), using version control for scripts, automated testing and CI/CD pipelines.

 **Software Development:**
-This covers basic things like clean code principles (REF:), having meaningful code reviews, deployment gates and adhering to the twelve factor app methodology as much as possible (REF: 12 factor).
+This covers basic things like clean code principles (Codacy, 2023), having meaningful code reviews, deployment gates and adhering to the twelve factor app methodology as much as possible (Wigging, 2017).

 **AI/ML best practices:**
-We must follow responsible AI principals (REF:) with a human in the loop to check any decision making and ensure accountability
+We must follow responsible AI principals (mesameki, 2024) with a human in the loop to check any decision making and ensure accountability.

 <!--
 **References:**